cryptosharks131/lndg/README.md

 6. Migrate all database objects `.venv/bin/python manage.py makemigrations gui && .venv/bin/python manage.py migrate`
 7. Run the server via chosen webserver or via python development server `.venv/bin/python manage.py runserver`

-## Backend Data Refreshes
+## Backend Data Refreshes and Automated Rebalancing
-The file `jobs.py` inside lndg/gui/ serves to update the backend database with the most up to date information.
-This reduces the amount of calls made when a user refreshes the front end and enables the rest api usage to fetch data from your lnd node.
+The files `jobs.py` and `rebalancer.py` inside lndg/gui/ serve to update the backend database with the most up to date information and rebalance any channels based on your lndg dashboard settings and requests.
+A refresh interval of at least 15-30 seconds is recommended for the best user experience.

-You will need to setup a systemd/crontab (linux) or task scheduler (windows) to run this file at your specified refresh interval.
-A refresh of 15-60 seconds is advisable for the best experience and may depend on how quickly your machine is capable of handling the file execution.
-This can be ran manually with: `.venv/bin/python gui/jobs.py`

-## Automated Rebalancing
-The file `rebalancer.py` inside lndg/gui/ serves to rebalance any channels that meet the specifications set on your lndg dashboard.
-Default values are set upon the first run of the rebalancer file.
-You can review this file to find the default values.

-You will need to setup a systemd/crontab (linux) or task scheduler (windows) to run this file at your specified refresh interval.
-A refresh of 15-60 seconds is advisable for the best experience and may depend on how quickly your machine is capable of handling the file execution.
-This can be ran manually with: `.venv/bin/python gui/rebalancer.py`
+You can find instructions on settings these files up to run in the background via systemd [here](https://github.com/cryptosharks131/lndg/blob/master/systemd.md).

 ## API Backend
 The following data can be accessed at the /api endpoint: `payments`, `invoices`, `forwards`, `channels`, and `rebalancer`